exonum/exonum/services/supervisor/README.md

 mode the majority of the nodes should also receive `ConfigVote` messages with a hash of the proposed configuration.

-The proposal initiator that receives the original `ConfigPropose` message must not vote for the configuration.
+The proposal initiator that sends the original `ConfigPropose` message should not vote for the configuration; the supervisor considers that the initiator has voted by submitting a proposal.

-This node votes for the configuration propose automatically.

 The operation of starting or resuming a service is treated similarly to a configuration change and follows the same rules.